Heating & Lighting

 Sewerage

 Former owner William Waldorf Astor installed the most amazingly sophisticated sewage system in his day, which involved collecting the sewage underneath the castle and injecting it by air across to the stable blocks on the other side of the public road and from there back underneath the road and then underneath the river and one mile up to the golf course.
-It then flows underground across the golf course before entering the sewage lagoons which contains 20,000 plants – a mecca for insets, birds, frogs and toads.
+It then flows underground across the golf course before entering the sewage lagoons which contains 20,000 plants – a mecca for insects, birds, frogs and toads.

 Literally all of the sewage is gobbled up by the plants.
 It also does not rely on any electricity and the only maintenance required is a bit of weeding to stop the nettles taking over in places.